andrewsleigh/soft-fabrication/joining-dowel-and-slots/readme.md

-# Felt — Joining — Dowel and Slots
+# Joining — Dowel and Slots
 Threading the dowel through pill-shaped holes in the felt caused too much distortion of the fabric.
 Cutting slots across the direction of the dowel allows the fabric to conform with less distortion.

 ## Test 1 — 6 mm dowel, 12 mm slots